Nazanin Daneshvar: Life

-Daneshvar was born in Tehran in 1983 and she went to grad school in Tehran.
-After that, she worked in London assisting a startup trying to break into the Iranian market.
+Daneshvar was born in Tehran in 1983 and went to grad school in Tehran.
+After that, she worked as a developer and later in senior technical roles in London and Berlin before founding Takhfifan.

+Before starting Takhfifan, Daneshvar founded Meydoonak.com, Iran’s first online grocery delivery platform, which launched in 2010.

 When Daneshvar started Takhfifan, she was on her own as there were no other female website entrepreneurs she could compete against.
-She faced a lot of poor judgment from potential business contacts and she had to take her father along for the first year to show some gravitas as they would not believe that she was in charge.
+She faced a lot of faced skepticism from potential business contacts, and she had to take her father along for the first year to show some gravitas, as they would not believe she was in charge.
 The company is very similar to Groupon but her company operates in Iran.
-The site offers large discounts to potential buyers and then passes on discounts offered by the suppliers.
+The site offers large discounts to potential buyers and then passes on discounts the suppliers offer.
 Despite her difficulties, she believes that Iran is improving and she has encouraged other Iranian emigrants to return to Iran and help it improve further.

+Takhfifan was initially modeled after Groupon, offering online discount deals from local merchants.
+Over time, it expanded beyond group-buying to become a fintech and lendtech platform, connecting nearly 20 million customers with offline retailers through digital services including payment solutions and marketing tools.

-In 2017, she was invited to speak at the fourth annual Global Female Leaders Summit in Berlin where she explained the challenges that she has faced.
+In 2017, she was invited to speak at the fourth annual Global Female Leaders Summit in Berlin, where she explained the challenges that she has faced.
 She went on to lead a discussion about cultural glass ceilings and the possibilities and opportunities facing women managers in Iran.
 One of the advantages of Iran at the moment is the sanctions created by other countries that limit imports and exports.
-With these sanctions in place then it creates a hothouse for establishing local versions of other sites.
+With these sanctions in place then, it creates a hothouse for establishing local versions of other sites.
 She demonstrates her confidence by mentoring other women using the ten years of experience she has gained in e-commerce.
+The Takhfifan.com is the biggest female-founded company still operating in Teheran.

 In September 2019, the United Nations Conference on Trade and Development announced seven "eTrade for Women Advocates" from the developing world.
 Daneshvar was named and the others were Clarisse Iribagiza, Nina Angelovska, Xiaofei Yao, Patricia Zoundi Yao, Claudia de Heredia, and Helianti Hilman.
-The awards were was announced on the periphery of the United Nations General Assembly in New York but Daneshvar and Clarisse Iribagiza from Rwanda did not attend the award ceremony.
+The awards were announced on the periphery of the United Nations General Assembly in New York, but Daneshvar and Clarisse Iribagiza from Rwanda did not attend the award ceremony.